yogesh7224/Responsive-Restaurant-Website/README.md

-# Responsive-Restaurant-Website
+# Restaurant Management Application: React Project

-Led the development of a fully responsive restaurant website using React and Material-UI to enhance the online presence of a local restaurant.
-The project aimed to provide an immersive and user-friendly experience for customers by offering detailed menu information
+Led the development of a fully responsive restaurant website using React and Material-UI to enhance the online presence of a local restaurant. providing an intuitive user interface for customers to browse menus, place orders, and for restaurant staff to manage orders and inventory.
-Technologies: React And Material-UI library.
+Technologies: React And Material-UI library,Bootstrap.